US judge blocks approval of new DACA applications | DW | 16.07.2021

 US District Judge Andrew Hanen has sided with Texas and eight other states seeking an end to the program.

 The DACA policy began under former President Barack Obama's administration in 2012.
-Hanen said the Obama administration did not follow federal administrative rules in implementing the program.
+Hanen said the Obama-era DHS did not follow federal administrative rules in implementing the program.

-"DHS violated the APA with the creation of DACA and its continued operation," Hanen said, referring to the Administrative Procedures Act (APA).

 "To be clear," Hanen said, the ruling does not require the government to take "any immigration, deportation or criminal action against any DACA recipient."